leobudima/elogii-blog/content/17-reasons-to-use-delivery-management-software-as-a-small-business.md

 In fact, [**the demand for food delivery in the UK**](https://www.statista.com/statistics/1107212/covid-19-food-delivery-frequency-in-great-britain/) alone has risen by **60% during the COVI-19 outbreak**.

-But large order volumes means it’s difficult to keep up with demand.
+But handling large order volumes means it’s difficult to keep up with demand.
 And that means you risk missing orders, or not delivering them on time.

 Because delivery management software enables you to track orders in real-time, you can stay on top of each delivery.